wesayhowhigh/docs/docs/plugins/october/metadata/intro.md

 ### Supported Meta Fields

 The meta information you can define for a page is as follows:
-- General Meta Information
+- General
   - HTML Title
   - Meta Description
+  - Meta Image (excl.
+Pages Plugin)
+- SEO
   - Canonical Tag (the URL that represents the main version of the page)
+  - The option to hide the page from being indexed by crawlers
 - Open Graph
-  - Open Graph Title
+  - Title
-  - Open Graph Description
+  - Description
+  - Image (excl.
+Pages Plugin)
 - Twitter Card
-  - Twitter Card Title
+  - Title
-  - Twitter Card Description
+  - Description
+  - Image (excl.
+Pages Plugin)

 ### In The Backend
 #### Within The Pages Plugin